Doctor of Physical Therapy

 - How will the DPT program at North Central College better prepare students to pass the NPTE licensure exam?

 - North Central College faculty are dedicated to assisting our graduates in being successful in passing the licensure exam.
-Faculty will cover the content we expect is important for success on the board exam.
-Students will use computerized testing that more closely mimics the testing environment of the NPTE licensure exam.
-We also will work with cohorts to set up a licensure prep course as desired and provided addition direction on how else to feel most prepared.
+Faculty cover the content we expect is important for success on the board exam.
+Students use computerized testing that more closely mimics the testing environment of the NPTE licensure exam.
+For our first cohort, we provided a licensure preparation course and plan to do something similar for future cohorts, if valued by the students.
 These are all concrete things the program is dedicated to doing to assist with licensure success.
 HOWEVER, the faculty of the North Central College DPT program also see the licensure exam as the floor of our expectations, not the ceiling.
-Although we expect our students to be well prepared to pass the board exam, we also expect them to be prepared to do much more.
+Although we expect our students to be well-prepared to pass the board exam, we also expect them to be prepared to do much more.
 To use driving as an analogy, the minimum you need to drive is a license.
 But if you want to win the Indy 500, you need to be far more prepared than what is expected of you on the Illinois driver's exam.
 We see education the same way.
-We will help our students to pass the exam, but we want them to be so much more than what the licensure exam represents.
+We help our students to pass the exam, but we want them to be so much more than what the licensure exam represents.
 We want our students to be excellent clinicians, scholars, educators and leaders dedicated to serving society as movement system experts!

 Comments or Complaints